-Tackling some pretty massive challenges in a very tight space of time appears to be a habit of ours!
+Tackling some pretty massive challenges in a very tight timeframe appears to be a habit of ours!
 Shirley may just have been our most ambitious project yet.

 Shirley – the first ever performance adaptation of the Charlotte Brontë novel – has been in the company’s repertoire since we presented a very successful reading of it at the Morley Arts Festival last year – but this time was different.
 We’d been invited by Carol Nelson of Farfield Mill in the picturesque village of Sedbergh, Cumbria, to bring it to the wonderful industrial-base-turned-arts centre in the form of a promenade.
 The action would be woven throughout the building; around looms, underneath the building itself in the turbine room and even spread along the walkways leading up to the entrance – so, over an intense few months, the original piece was adapted to fit the new formula and the actors, director and stage manager set to work, creating a whole new show!
 The themes connected the tribulations of the “Luddites”, and their employers during the industrial revolution, with the general populace of the UK today.